 Only four students may participate on a team submitting a booklet for competitive consideration on the qualifying problem.
 No substitutions may occur after the competition has begun.
 The grade level of the team member in the highest grade determines the competitive division of the booklet.
 Divisions are as follows:

 Junior: grades 4 - 6;

 Senior: grades 10 -12;

 Sealed packages containing the Qualifying Problem future scenes are not to be opened prior to the problem solving session, either by team members or coaches.
 Each package contains five copies of the future scene.
 When the package is opened, one copy should be passed to each team member.
 Timing of the problem solving session must begin when students open their sealed packages; reading of the future scene must be included in the two-hour time limit.

-No written materials relating to the topic of 3D Printing or the Future Problem Solving process may be used by students or displayed in the room where booklets are being prepared.
+No written materials relating to the topic of Food Loss & Waste or the Future Problem Solving process may be used by students or displayed in the room where booklets are being prepared.
 All reference materials, except dictionaries and thesauruses, are also prohibited.

 Participants may not use electronic devices (including calculators, spell checkers, electronic thesauruses, and computers).
 Exceptions for special circumstances must be requested in advance.